Keyboard shortcuts

 ENV CARGO_TARGET_ARM_UNKNOWN_LINUX_GNUEABIHF_LINKER=/usr/bin/arm-linux-gnueabihf-gcc

-# set pkg-config libdir to allow it to link aarch libraries
+# set pkg-config libdir to allow it to find armhf libraries

 ENV PKG_CONFIG_LIBDIR=/usr/lib/arm-linux-gnueabihf/pkgconfig